condenast-france/aws-lambda-image/README.md

 [![Join the chat at https://gitter.im/aws-lambda-image](https://img.shields.io/badge/GITTER-join%20chat-green.svg)](https://gitter.im/aws-lambda-image?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 An AWS Lambda Function to resize/reduce images automatically.
+There are 2 ways to use this lambda function

-When an image is put on AWS S3 bucket, this package will resize/reduce it and put to S3.
+- **S3 trigger** : When an image is put on AWS S3 bucket, this package will resize/reduce it and put to S3.
+- **API GATEWAY** : You can access to this throught an API GATEWAY Method

 ### Requirements